 "You don't know what you've got 'til it's gone" sang Joni Mitchell in her appropriately car-related song 'Big Yellow Taxi', and that's exactly how most car owners feel.
 If it ain't broke don't fix it, we think, but then as soon as our car breaks down and is out of action we wish we'd given it a bit more attention.

 Knowing you have to get your car serviced is one thing, but knowing when is where we usually slip up.
 What warning signs should you look out for?
-What dates should you make a note of in the calendar?
-All will be revealed - read on.
+What dates should you mark on the calendar?
+Here we reveal all...

 Time vs mileage